vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 Ice
 4.9
 8.8
-Table 9.7: Energy requirements to heat up (thermally "charge") Earth components, de- rived from Table 9.6.
-The energy invest- ment for the first three components depends on the temperature change sought, while melting ice is independent of temperature change.
+Table 9.7: Energy requirements to heat up (thermally "charge") Earth components, derived from Table 9.6.
+The energy investment for the first three components depends on the temperature change sought, while melting ice is independent of temperature change.
 Example 9.4.1 We will use the ocean as an example of how to interpret and use Table 9.7.
 The two numbers tell us what it takes to heat up the ocean per meter of depth and to heat the entire volume.
 If we ask how much energy it would take to raise the temperature of the upper 10 m of the ocean by 2.5°C, we multiply 1.5 x $10^{21}$ J/m/°C by 10 m and 2.5°C to get 3.75 x $10^{22}$ J. Heating the entire volume of the ocean by 0.5°C would require 5.9 x $10^{24}$ J/°C times 0.5°C for 3 x $10^{24}$ J of energy.
 Similarly but without any temperature element-it would take ~ 49 x $10^{21}$ J to melt 10 m of Earth's ice, and would take 8.8 x $10^{24}$ J to